anugopalakrishna/CNWG/17-Branding.md

    - <ph> tags (e.g., <ph>Cisco Catalyst SD‐WAN Control Components</ph>)
 - Never use the words “above,” “below,” “following,” or “as follows” in your corrections.
 - Do not skip any section.
 All 6 must be addressed.
+- Do not list the review process in the response.

 ---